Member podcasts

 Episode 2 – Archiving

-On this week’s episode Jennifer Reoch is joined by SWI National President Mary Burney, and SWI members Elizabeth Hay and Margaret Dick as they discuss The SWI Heritage Project.
+Jennifer Reoch chats with SWI National President Mary Burney and members Elizabeth Hay and Margaret Dick about the SWI Heritage Project.

 Led by trained volunteer members, the project documents the remarkable memories and experiences of SWI members.
 It aims to showcase the lasting impact of the SWI on women’s lives and communities, for our own and future generations.